Does car rego include CTP Insurance?

 In South Australia, rego and CTP Insurance premiums are paid together.
 You can choose AAMI as your preferred insurer on your rego forms.

-Like every other state and territory in Australia, it is compulsory to have CTP to drive a car in WA.
+Like every other state and territory in Australia, it is compulsory to have CTP to drive a car in Western Australia (WA).
 There’s no need to choose a CTP provider in WA as there are no private CTP insurers.
 When you pay for your car registration, you’ll automatically be charged a CTP insurance premium.

 How does CTP insurance differ to Third Party Car Insurance?